AdobeDocs/analytics.en/help/onboard/first-admin-guide.md

+# First time administration guide

 A first admin is the starting point in enabling the rest of the organization to use each Experience Cloud solution.
 Once a contract has been signed, a provisioning team at Adobe prepares for the account to be created.
 The first admin receives an email with login credentials before the contract's start date.
 Ensuring the first admin's contact info is given to Adobe and accurate before the contract is signed is highly recommended.

-# Key roles in using the Experience Cloud
+## Key roles in using the Experience Cloud
 If your organization has purchased Adobe Analytics, there are several key roles to consider:

 - __Analytics admins:__ These users have full access to everything in Adobe Analytics, including report suite settings and user permissions.
 Depending on how your organization is structured, different people or teams can be responsible for different facets of Analytics administration.
 For example, one person is responsible for the designation of what variables to use in an implementation.
 Another person can be responsible for enabling users to correctly pull reports by ensuring everyone has the correct permissions.
 Identify at least one user who can be responsible for Analytics report suite settings and user permissions, and they can invite other Analytics admins from there.